 In no particular order:

 1) Despite what you may be told by medical professionals and what you might read, you (as a person with adult-onset Type 1 diabetes) are not “rare” or some “minority.”
-Adults represent the vast majority of new-onset Type 1 diabetes; it is a widespread myth and falsehood that Type 1 diabetes is a childhood disease.
+Adults represent the vast majority of new-onset Type 1 diabetes (Footnote 1); it is a widespread myth and falsehood that Type 1 diabetes is a childhood disease.

 2) Learn all you can, but at a pace that does not overwhelm you.
 Good sources of learning are Think Like a Pancreas by Gary Scheiner (although he does perpetuate some myths about adult-onset Type 1 diabetes, but the rest is excellent) and my new favorite Bright Spots and Landmines: The Diabetes Guide I Wish Someone Had Handed Me by Adam Brown of DiaTribe.
 Sugar Surfing by Stephen Ponder and Kevin McMahon is diabetes management gold.
 Using Insulin and Pumping Insulin by John Walsh are older but excellent, and the Type 1 University (https://type1university.com/) is a great source for learning specific skills.
 Be wary of the Internet—there is lots of good, but there is lots of very bad.

 3) Get a correct diagnosis: many if not most people with adult-onset Type 1 diabetes are misdiagnosed as having Type 2 diabetes.
 It is important to get a correct diagnosis to get the correct treatment (exogenous insulin); being treated as if you have Type 2 diabetes may be extremely harmful.
-Get the full suite of antibody testing (Glutamic Acid Decarboxylase Autoantibodies (GADA), Islet Cell Cytoplasmic Autoantibodies (ICA), Insulinoma-Associated-2 Autoantibodies (IA-2A), Insulin Autoantibodies (IAA), and zinc transporter 8 autoantibodies (ZnT8).
+Get the full suite of antibody testing (Glutamic Acid Decarboxylase Autoantibodies (GADA), Islet Cell Cytoplasmic Autoantibodies (ICA), Insulinoma-Associated-2 Autoantibodies (IA-2A), Insulin Autoantibodies (IAA), and zinc transporter 8 autoantibodies (ZnT8) (Footnote 2).
 Don’t just get GADA, because a small but significant percentage of people are GADA-negative but positive for one of the other autoantibodies.
 Autoantibody testing is the gold standard test for Type 1 autoimmune diabetes: if you are antibody positive, you have Type 1 autoimmune diabetes.
 The suite of autoantibody testing, full price, costs about $471.
+[Note that although the vast majority of people with Type 1 diabetes are autoantibody positive, those with idiopathic Type 1 diabetes are not.
+This could be because there are yet undiscovered autoantibodies, or some other reason.]
 The c-peptide test, which shows how much insulin you are producing (virtually all children and adults with new-onset Type 1 diabetes are still producing some endogenous insulin), is useful, but does not provide a definitive diagnosis.

 4) Begin intensive insulin therapy as soon as you are able.
 The correct treatment for Type 1 diabetes, at whatever age it is diagnosed, is exogenous insulin as early as possible, to control glucose levels, slow the destruction of residual beta cells, reduce the possibility of diabetic complications, and prevent death from diabetic ketoacidosis (DKA).
 Many adults can prolong the “honeymoon” period (the time when some remnant beta cells are still producing insulin) with intensive insulin therapy (including using an insulin pump).
-Bruce Buckingham MD at Stanford has had tremendous success in prolonging the honeymoon by starting the newly diagnosed on insulin pumps immediately after diagnosis.
 If a pump seems like too much or insurance will not cover one, MDI (multiple daily injections) is good.
 Early insulin use and prolonging the honeymoon period will make it easier to control your diabetes and greatly reduce the risk of diabetic complications, thus making your life better.
+Some people with very slow onset Type 1 diabetes may not need insulin immediately.
+But insulin should not be avoided due to fear.

 5) Allow yourself time and space to grieve.
 The diagnosis of Type 1 diabetes is devastating for most people.
 As an adult, you may wonder what you did wrong to precipitate Type 1 diabetes (the answer is nothing, it is an autoimmune disease).
 Grieving often takes a lot of time, more time than we care to admit or allow, so it is important to give feelings of anger, denial, and depression their due.
 Get the support you need from family, friends, online (folks at TuDiabetes.org (who truly understand), some excellent Facebook groups), and a therapist (preferably one with knowledge of chronic illness) if you want.
 Do things that bring you joy and well-being: exercise, yoga, meditation, gardening, petting dogs/cats, music, etc. Remember you have been given a second chance at life; make it count.
 Balancing Diabetes: Conversations About Finding Happiness and Living Well by Kerri Sparling has great tips for living better.
 An older book that I think is excellent is Psyching Out Diabetes: A Positive Approach to Your Negative Emotions (Rubin, Biermann, and Toohey.
 1997).
 The Behavioral Diabetes Institute (http://behavioraldiabetesinstitute.org/) is also superb in this area.